MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/playstream-events.md

 ```

 1. The method receives **ChestType** and **LevelId**.
-2. Use the [WritePlayerEvent](xref:titleid.playfabapi.com.client.analytics.writeplayerevent) **API** call for posting a custom event bound to a player.
+2. Use the [WritePlayerEvent](xref:titleid.playfabapi.com.client.analytics.writeplayerevent) API call for posting a custom event bound to a player.
 3. Provide a body, specific for your events and your needs.
 In this case we provide the **ChestType** and **LevelId** fields.
 4. Provide an event name identifying your custom event.
-In this case we use the **""player_chest_opened" Event Type Name**.
+In this case we use the **player_chest_opened** event type name.

 ### Testing